 Depending on whether the energy efficiency measures are financed by the ESCO or the customer, it will be shared savings or a guaranteed savings project.
 In any case, in order to maximise the benefit of an EPC, it is essential to have tools that give you a clear view of the current status of your projects.
 That will also allow you to react in time to any deviation in savings.

 How to Maximise Savings in your Energy Efficiency Project

-DEXMA Analyse’s M&V functionality will allow you to track the evolution of your project in real time, giving you an accurate view of its status at all times, allowing you to react to any deviation from expectations.
+Dexma Analyse’s M&V functionality will allow you to track the evolution of your project in real-time, giving you an accurate view of its status at all times, and allowing you to react to any deviation from expectations.

 The M&V tool not only allows you to evaluate the status of your project in order to move forward in time.
 Indeed, it also offers you the possibility to reformulate your contract to your liking in order to have other approaches, which do not necessarily have to be those of the project.

-Below you will find 3 actions that are essential to maximise the savings of your energy services contract, and that you can carry out in DEXMA’s M&V functionality:
+Below you will find 3 actions that are essential to maximising the savings of your energy services contract, and that you can carry out in DEXMA’s M&V functionality:

 1. Increase the Evaluation Frequency of your Project